luoluomeng/xbox_wakeup-go/README.md

 This tool is a golang port from xbox-remote-power(https://github.com/Schamper/xbox-remote-power)

-You need to forward 5050 port to your XBOX one on you router if you need to wake it on WAN
+You need to forward 5050 port to your XBOX ONE on you router if you need to wake it on WAN

+If you need to stream your XBOX ONE over internet, you need also forward port 4838,49000-65000 to your XBOX ONE

-Or set up a vpn to your home network
+Or set up a vpn connection to your XBOX's network

 ## How to use